ericnantel/learn-vim/learn-vim-course-1.md

 To start writing text, you will need to switch to Insert Mode.

-* To switch to Normal Mode, press 'ESCAPE'.
+* To switch to Normal Mode from any Mode, press 'ESCAPE'.
+* To switch to Normal Mode from Insert Mode, press 'CTRL' + 'c'.
-* To switch to Insert Mode, press 'i' in Normal Mode.
+* To switch to Insert Mode from Normal Mode, press 'i'.
-* To switch to Visual Mode, press 'v' in Normal Mode.
+* To switch to Visual Mode from Normal Mode, press 'v'.
-* To switch to Visual Line Mode, press 'SHIFT' + 'v' in Normal Mode.
+* To switch to Visual Line Mode from Normal Mode, press 'SHIFT' + 'v'.
-* To switch to Visual Block Mode, press 'CTRL' + 'v' or 'CTRL' + 'q' in Normal Mode.
+* To switch to Visual Block Mode from Normal Mode, press 'CTRL' + 'v' or 'CTRL' + 'q'.
-* To switch to Replace Mode, press 'SHIFT' + 'r' in Normal Mode.
+* To switch to Replace Mode from Normal Mode, press 'SHIFT' + 'r'.

 N.B.
-There are some actions that can switch to Insert Mode as well.
+There are some more actions that can switch to Insert Mode from Normal Mode.

+N.B.
+In Visual Modes, We automatically return to Normal Mode After Completing an Action with or without a Motion.

 ---